-Finally, if you own a home or car that you'd like to keep, talk to a lawyer.
-Not only will you need to protect all of your equity with a bankruptcy exemption, but if you’re behind on finance payments when you file, you'll lose the property in Chapter 7.
+Finally, talk to a lawyer if you own a home or car that you'd like to keep.
+Not only will you need to protect all of your equity with a bankruptcy exemption, but if you're behind on finance payments when you file, you'll lose the property in Chapter 7.
 Filing for Chapter 13 might be the better option.

 Sometimes people own property they aren't aware of—and if you don't know how to exempt it, you could lose it.
 If one of the following situations applies, you probably won't want to file without consulting a lawyer first:

 People with interests in a business should learn about small businesses in bankruptcy.